RedHatNordicsSA/RedHatNordicsSA.github.io/_posts/2019-2-1-deploy-rhv-vm-playbook.markdown

 Hi,

-This time I'd like to describe a handy way we have for creating a virtual machine.
+this time I'd like to describe a handy way we have for creating a virtual machine into [our lab](/lab-description).
 Normally in ITIL organisations, it is something behind a slow ticket.
 We wanted to have demos for our work, and don't want to repeat manually the steps to do basic tasks.
-Instead we want to quicly do by press of a button, within few minutes:
+Instead we want to quickly do by press of a button, within few minutes:

 ![rhv-vm-steps](./assets/images/blog-rhv-vm-steps.svg)